ZhenyingZhu/StudyNotes/WebApp.md

 - Visual studio 2022 -> Add -> Identity
 - Then do `Add-Migration`
+- It seems install .NET 6.0 as well.
+To use .NET Core, need to specify `EntityFrameworkCore\Enable-Migrations`
 - Must do it before adding a DB context, otherwise the Identity DB context cannot add-migration. **TODO**: figure out why
 - The Identity webpage link is under url: `https://localhost:{port}/Identity/Account/Login`
 - [Identity not working in .NET Core project](https://stackoverflow.com/questions/60099787/identity-not-working-in-net-core-project)